Pair these shortcut Swedish meatballs with Orange Candied Carrots, a Raspberry Sloe Gin Fizz Cocktail, and Lingonberry Swedish Crepes for dessert!

 In fact, canned cream sauces are all pretty easy to make yourself at home but they do take extra time and not everyone has that luxury.

-Another things that you can obviously make homemade are the meatballs.
-But again, very time consuming.
-And you can buy ones that are frozen that taste great.
 I have learned there are a lot of bad frozen meatballs.
 My go-to brand is Sam's Choice.

 You can even use vegetarian "meatballs" or meatballs made with ground turkey if you're looking for a lighter option.
 I find that the medium to higher priced meatballs do have better flavor but in this case, the Swedish sauce will overpower the flavor of the meatballs themselves more so than meatballs with red sauce.
 So you don't have to worry too much about the taste of the meatballs other than checking the ingredient list and nutrition facts.